grepdisc/withkindness/_posts/2024-08-20-Transformative-Presence.md

 There is something holy in the trusting space that we create together.
 It feels like deep witness.
 It feels like the circle we held with those Buffalo Public School students.

-About a week ago in the Parish shall, we facilitated a program called Kind Conversations, where we shared a specific training in deep listening and reflection created by a nonprofit named Resetting the Table.
+About a week ago in the Parish Hall, we facilitated a program called Kind Conversations, where we shared a specific training in deep listening and reflection created by a nonprofit named Resetting the Table.
 As we enter into an election season that is full of excitement, anger, fear and pain, I want to encourage you to listen.
 As we listen to people with whom we may think we disagree, and we reflect back to them in a way that demonstrates that we fully understand them, We can sometimes generate a small amount of receptivity that allows them an openness to additional perspectives.
 And isn’t this the type of transformation that we need?

 <br>